mob-sakai/OpenSesame/README.md

 ### Release

-When push to `beta` or `master` branch, this package is automatically released by GitHub Action.
+When push to `main` or `v*.x` branch, this package is automatically released by GitHub Action.

 * Update version of the package
 * Update and push CHANGELOG.md